stitakis/ArchElekt/Problem Background/System Analysis.md

     - The monolithic architecture is most likely the cause of this as it might have lead to strong coupling.
 Decomposition and isolation could help.
     - Responsibilities might have been intertwined within component making difficult to update functionalities without regressions.

+## Architecture Charateristics

+Following the identification of the current system problems, the following architecture charateristics emerge:

 ![Architecture Charateristics](./resources/architecture-characteristics.png?raw=true)

+- Reliability
+- Availibility
+- Elasticity
+- Observability
+- Maintenability